Get Quote

 The machine implication is significant.
 Cold forming does not use heat — it uses cold mechanical pressure to draw the laminate into the forming die.
 This requires a dedicated cold-forming station, different tooling geometry (draw ratio typically 1:1.4 to 1:1.8 for syringe cavities), and slower cycle speeds than thermoforming.
 A thermoforming machine cannot be converted to cold forming by swapping the forming station alone — the entire draw mechanism and die-set system must be engineered for cold-form foil.

 Of the 18 syringe blister line projects I handled in Southeast Asia and the Middle East between 2019 and 2024, 11 specified cold-form Alu-Alu as the forming material.
 Seven of those switched from an initial PVC specification after the stability team ran the WVTR calculation.
 Three of those seven switches happened after month 12 of an ongoing stability study.
 That’s an expensive way to change your mind.
+The key to cold-form Alu-Alu specification is locking the laminate construction to your validated machine forming station — not the other way around.

 ⚠️ Field Diagnosis — Material Mismatch Signals